MohamedKari/secure-flask-container-template/README.md

+# Secure APIS

+_A template repo showing how to serve an API over HTTPS conveniently with Let's Encrypt certificates, using Certbot, Nginx, and Flask, each running in a Docker container spun up through Docker Compose._

+> This repo accompanies my blog post under https://blog.mkari.de/posts/secure-apis/.

 Make sure your server is reachable under your domain name and has Docker and Docker Compose installed.

 Then, to spin up a Flask container serving an API securely over HTTPS, run: